deftio/simple-py-crawlbot/README.md

 --clean: Removes non-informational content (such as scripts and styles) from the HTML files.
 This is a flag; include it to activate.
 Example: --clean

---max-links: Limits the number of links to crawl.
+--max_links: Limits the number of links to crawl.
 If omitted, the crawler processes the entire site.
-Example: --max-links 100
+Example: --max_links 100

 Each CLI argument can be used in combination to fine-tune the behavior of the crawler based on the needs of the user.
 You can customize the input parameters to control various aspects like the extent of crawling, output customization, and content processing.